arashmilani/rinty/README.md

 ### Using Docker

 First clone the repository and make a copy of `.env.example` file and name it `.env`.
-Then edit files according to the table below:
+Then edit the new file according to the table below to configure the app:

 | Variable Name      | Description         |
 | -------   | ------------------- |